VirtualBox

 VBoxManage controlvm "MyVM" poweroff

-# Clone VM
+# Clone a VM

 VBoxManage clonevm "MyVM" --name "MyVM-Clone" --register